Conductor (rail): United Kingdom

+On UK railways, modernisation and economic pressure has led to some trains losing their guards and becoming driver-only-operated (DOO).
+The most recent axing of the conventional guard was on Southern Rail, after a two-year dispute between the train operating company and the workforce, which ultimately led to the guards losing their safety-critical roles, but retaining their other duties as an on-board supervisor.
+British Rail first introduced DOO on some commuter services in London and Glasgow, as well as on almost all non-passenger trains.
+The last London Underground trains to operate with guards were the 1959 stock used on the Northern Line; following their withdrawal on 27 January 2000, all trains on the London Underground have been DOO.

+In 2003, a controversial amendment to the UK operational rule book moved part of the guard's safety and operational role to the driver.
+With rail service privatisation, train operating companies attempted to bring in DOO to other network areas, c2c operating from London Fenchurch Street is an example of that.
+Currently, several titles describe a guard: train manager, train host or conductor.
+South Western Railway and Merseyrail still use the term guard.
+The role of the guard is set out by a mixture of the Railway Rule Book and train operating companies.

 Conductors/guards in Europe

 Germany

 A conductor (Zugführer or Zugchef in German) supervises the operational safety of a train and is responsible for its proper operation.
-He or she is authorized to issue instructions to all employees, for example train attendants, on the train.
+They are authorized to issue instructions to all employees, for example train attendants, on the train.
 The conductor also provides passenger service and checks tickets together with the train attendants.

 The conductor determines if a train is ready to depart from a platform and orders the engineer to depart via visual or aural signals.
 Conductors are trained in coupling and uncoupling cars, operating of the brakes, calculating braking power for the engineer, and other technical subjects related to the cars.
 They are further trained in customer services and selling and checking tickets.

 On local trains, and depending on the level of automations, the duties of a conductor can be taken over by other personnel or left to automatic systems.